Operational Safety Specialist Activities management

 So what do we mean by ‘Operational Safety’ and what does it entail ?
 It probably is nothing other than what some of you have already encountered many times before on a construction site for instance.
 To make it more relevant to 3ECO business let’s take the example of a construction site subject to Engineer’s Trains and Test Trains operations and temporary or permanent live power supplies.

 In the above context Operational Safety represents an umbrella under which a whole suite of rules and protocols are to be established consistently and managed carefully and continuously in order to keep workers from getting hurt, or worse, by trains movement or by live Low and High Voltage apparatus or both.

-In most cases the notion of Operational Safety emerges with the first temporary distribution board or panel being energised on site, dramatically increases during the testing & commissioning phase and basically stops when the installation has reached the end of its life after decades of continuous running and maintenance works.
+In most cases the notion of Operational Safety emerges with the first temporary distribution board or panel being energised on site, increases dramatically during the testing & commissioning phases of a project and basically ends after the installation has reached the end of its life after decades of continuous running and maintenance works.